Redirection Controller Using Reinforcement Learning: Related Work

-The third controller is the predictive controller, which attempts to perform the optimal redirection operation at the optimal timing by predicting the walking path of the user based on the spatial configuration of the VE and tracked space.
+{\it Predictive controllers} attempt to perform the optimal redirection operation at the optimal timing by predicting the walking path of the user based on the spatial configuration of the VE and tracked space.
 Zmuda et al. \cite{Zmuda2013} proposed an algorithm called FORCE as a redirection controller optimized in a constrained environment.
 Similarly, Nescher et al. \cite{Nescher2014} presented an algorithm called MPCRed for dynamically choosing appropriate redirection controllers to optimize space and minimize costs.
 Methods have also been proposed for extracting a walkable route by using a graph or navigation mesh and predicting the walking route of the user to perform a predictive redirection control \cite{Zank2017, Azmandian2016automated}.
-Moreover, Chen et al. \cite{Chen2018} tried to apply redirection algorithms to irregular shaped and dynamic physical environments .
-To improve predictive controller accuracy, Zank and Kunz \cite{Zank2017} conducted a research to predict where the user goes.
-More recently, a machine learning technology called long short-term memory(LSTM) was applied to redirection \cite{Cha2018}.
-LSTM is an artificial neural network that can process time series data and make predictions based on them.
-By using LSTM, the system could predict the user's future path and thus provide corresponding manipulations for redirecting.
+Moreover, Chen et al. \cite{Chen2018} applied redirection algorithms to irregularly shaped and dynamic \red{real environments}.
+To improve predictive controller accuracy, Zank and Kunz \cite{Zank2017} conducted a \red{study in which they} predicted the user's route by generating a skeleton graph from the navigation mesh. \red{In addition, a method called alignment-based redirection controller (ARC) guided the user so that their proximity to an obstacle in the physical environment matched their proximity to an obstacle in the virtual environment as much as possible, allowing the user to explore the vast and complex virtual environment while minimizing collisions with obstacles in the physical environment\cite{williams2021arc}.} More recently, machine learning technologies have been applied to redirection \cite{Cha2018, lee2019real}.
+By using long short-term memory (LSTM), which is an artificial neural network that can process time series data and make predictions based on them, Cha et al. \cite{Cha2018} predicted the user's future path and provided corresponding manipulations for redirection. \red{Furthermore, Lee et al. \cite{lee2019real} proposed real-time optimal planning for redirection using deep Q-learning.}

-In this way, although various trials were conducted for the redirection controller, it is difficult to select an optimal strategy when the real space comprises obstacles or has a complicated shape.
-Therefore, we decided to create a controller that autonomously constructs the optimal strategy when multiple obstacles exist in real space by using RL.
+Although various trials have been conducted using the redirection controller, it is difficult to select an optimal strategy when the real space comprises obstacles or has a complicated shape.
+Therefore, we attempted to create a controller that autonomously constructs the optimal strategy when multiple obstacles exist in the real space by using RL.